richardclose/pnav/README.md

 ## Usage
 The unit tests include a complete example of usage.

-Instantiate the `PNav` trait with the type `C` that will define the context of each menu entry, and the type `A` that will define the action of a menu selection:
+Instantiate the `PNav` trait with the type `C` that will supply additional contextual information for each menu entry, the type `A` that will define the action resulting from a menu selection, and the type `R` that defines the context in which the menu is rendered (e.g. an HTTP request).

 ```scala
 import pnav.PNav